Completing the Reduced Credit Load Form (Academic Advisors/F-1)

 - Unfamiliarity with U.S. Teaching Methods (1st year only)

-- Improper Course Level Placement (requires explanation)
+- Improper Course Level Placement (requires explanation from the academic advisor)

 - Final semester of required coursework and taking all available courses to meet graduation requirements